sergueik/selenium_java/selenium-drivers-download-plugin/README.md

   <version>1.0-SNAPSHOT</version>
 ```

-First you may need to install the plugin locally:
+First you may need to build and install the plugin locally:
 ```sh
 mvn -Dmaven.test.skip=true install
 ```

-Also, one is likely to comment the unneded driver(s) / version / os combination otherwise everything listed will be downloaded locally a every compile.
+Also, one is likely to comment the unneded driver(s) / version / os combination otherwise everything listed will be downloaded locally a every clean compile.

 Instead one may utilize maven profiles to specify the same:
 ```xml